Properties and Transformations of Weingarten Surfaces: Transformations

-Surfaces satisfying the Weingarten relationship (\ref{eq: pure k linear.}) were studied in \cite{pampano20} in which a classification result for surfaces of rotational symmetry was obtained.
-The findings were that \begin{Thm}[\cite{pampano20}, Theorem 4.1, page 15] \begin{enumerate} \item If $\lambda>0$, the surfaces satisfying (\ref{eq: pure k linear.}) are closed, surfaces with a convex profile curve, or subsets thereof.
-In the special case $\lambda=1$, the only solutions are round spheres. \item If $\lambda<0$, the solutions of (\ref{eq: pure k linear.}) are open, catenoid-like surfaces with a convex profile curve, or subsets thereof. \end{enumerate} \end{Thm} It is quick to see that in the case $\lambda=0$, the above Weingarten surfaces are developable, i.e. planes, cones or cylinders.
-The relationship between surfaces satisfying equation (\ref{eq: pure k linear.}) is easy to understand. \begin{Lem} All rotationally symmetric surfaces satisfying the relation (\ref{eq: pure k linear.}) for a fixed $\lambda \neq 0$ are related by a homothety. \end{Lem} \begin{proof} The $r_1$ radii of curvature of such surfaces is given by equation (\ref{eq: hopf rad of curv}) in \Cref{ex: hopf sphere r1} with a slight change in notation $\lambda \mapsto 1/\lambda$ and by setting $C=0$.
+\begin{Thm}[\cite{pampano20}, Theorem 4.1, page 15] \begin{enumerate} \item If $\lambda>0$, the surfaces satisfying (\ref{eq: pure k linear.}) are either planes, closed surfaces with a convex profile curve, or subsets thereof.
+In the special case $\lambda=1$, the only solutions are round spheres or subsets thereof. \item If $\lambda<0$, the surfaces satisfying (\ref{eq: pure k linear.}) are either planes or open, catenoid-like surfaces with a convex profile curve, or subsets thereof. \end{enumerate} \end{Thm} In the case $\lambda=0$, the above Weingarten surfaces are developable, i.e. planes, cones or cylinders.
+Surfaces satisfying equation (\ref{eq: pure k linear.}) are related in $\mathbb{E}^3$ as follows. \begin{Lem} All rotationally symmetric, non-planar, surfaces satisfying the relation (\ref{eq: pure k linear.}) for a fixed $\lambda \neq 0$ are related by a homothety. \end{Lem} \begin{proof} The radii of curvature of a non-planar solution of relation (\ref{eq: pure k linear.}) may be assumed to be finite as $\lambda \neq 0$.
+Thus, the $r_1$ radius of curvature of such a surface is given by equation (\ref{eq: hopf rad of curv}) in \Cref{ex: hopf sphere r1} with a slight change in notation $\lambda \mapsto 1/\lambda$ and by setting $C=0$.

 where $A_0$ is a constant of integration and has the effect of scaling $r_1$.
-Since $r_2=\frac{1}{\lambda}r_1$, the curvatures of every possible rotationally symmetric surface satisfying relation (\ref{eq: pure k linear.}) for a fixed $\lambda\neq0$ are related by a map
+Since $r_2=\frac{1}{\lambda}r_1$, the curvatures of every possible surface of revolution satisfying relation (\ref{eq: pure k linear.}) for a fixed $\lambda\neq0$ are related by a map

 $C\in\mathbb{R}\backslash\{0\}$.
-Therefore such surfaces are related by a homothety. \end{proof} \begin{Cor} Any any two rotationally symmetric linear Hopf surfaces satisfying a given relation (\ref{eq: lin hopf surf}) may be related to each other geometrically by conjugating a homothety $h$ with a parallel translation $p$, i.e. by the map $p\circ h \circ p^{-1}$. \end{Cor} \begin{proof} Given any two linear Hopf surface $S_1$ and $S_2$ satisfying
+Therefore such surfaces are related by a homothety. \end{proof} \begin{Cor} Any two rotationally symmetric linear Hopf surfaces satisfying a given relation (\ref{eq: lin hopf surf}) may be related to each other geometrically by conjugating a homothety $h$ with a parallel translation $p$, i.e. by the map $p\circ h \circ p^{-1}$. \end{Cor} \begin{proof} Given any two linear Hopf surfaces $S_1$ and $S_2$ satisfying

 after applying a suitable parallel translation denoted $p$, their Weingarten relation is mapped to relation (\ref{eq: pure k linear.}).
 Let $\hat{S}_1$ and $\hat{S}_2$ be the images of $S_1$ and $S_2$ under $p$.
 Proposition \ref{prop: homothety relates pure k lin} implies $\hat{S}_1$ and $\hat{S}_2$ are related by a homothety $h$, hence $S_1$ and $S_2$ are related by